aalee88/NonCustodial-Wallet/README.md

 Your balance loads automatically and its dollar equivalent.

 USAGE:

 - It checks if the address is real if not it throws an error.
 - It also checks if the address ends with '.eth' and then resolves the ENS to an address and sends your transaction over.
-- It has a default transaction fee of 0.0000315 Ether.
 - Supports Ethereum and Polygon mainnets and other Ethereum test networks.
 - To change the network connected to, simply type in the name and click on change network.
 - Supports json encryption for better security, saves the json file to both your browser and your device.